bitttttten/babel-plugin-react-move-anonymous-inline-style-objects/README.md

 # babel-plugin-react-move-anonymous-inline-style-objects

-Lift inline anonymous objects on `style` and `css` values to the module's scope.
+Lift inline anonymous objects on `style` and `css` props in JSX outside of the render's scope.
 This will benefit a component that will be rendered multiple times as it prevents a new anonymous object being created on every render.

 Taking suggestions for a name too 🌚